matzew/aerogear-ios/API.md

 API Docs are available [here](http://aerogear.github.com/aerogear-ios/)...

-The current key entry points are [AGPipeline](http://aerogear.github.com/aerogear-ios/Classes/AGPipeline.html) and [AGPipe](http://aerogear.github.com/aerogear-ios/Protocols/AGPipe.html).
+There is a [FAQ](http://aerogear.org/docs/guides/FAQ/) that talks about the API in a general fashion.

 Below is a simple 'Getting started' section on how-to use the API

-## Create a pipeline and get access to an underlying pipe
+## Creating a pipeline and a pipe object

 To create a pipeline, you need to use the AGPipeline class.
 Below is an example:

     // NSURL object:
-    NSURL* projectsURL = [NSURL URLWithString:@"http://todo-aerogear.rhcloud.com/todo-server"];
+    NSURL* serverURL = [NSURL URLWithString:@"http://todo-aerogear.rhcloud.com/todo-server/"];

-    // create the 'todo' pipeline, which contains the 'projects' pipe:
+    // create the 'todo' pipeline, which points to the baseURL of the REST application AGPipeline* todo = [AGPipeline pipelineWithPipe:serverURL];

-    AGPipeline* todo = [AGPipeline pipelineWithPipe:@"projects" url:projectsURL type:@"REST"];
+    // Add a REST pipe for the 'projects' endpoint id<AGPipe> projects = [pipeline add:@"projects" type:@"REST"];

 The AGPipeline class offers some simple 'management' APIs to work with containing AGPipe objects, which itself represents a server connection.
 The AGPipe API is basically an abstraction layer for _any_ server side connection.
 In the example above the 'projects' pipe points to an RESTful endpoint (_http://todo-aerogear.rhcloud.com/todo-server/projects_).
 However, technical details like RESTful APIs (e.g. HTTP PUT) are not exposed on the AGPipeline and AGPipe APIs.
-Below is shown how to get access to an actual pipe:
+Below is shown how to get access to an actual pipe, from the AGPipeline object:

     // get access to the 'projects' pipe id<AGPipe> projects = [todo get:@"projects"];